 The circuit breaker located on the control panel next to the fuse block is used to protect the charging circuit, as well as the accessory receptacle.
 This manual reset breaker operates on over-current conditions in a similar manner to the motor breakers, but, when tripped, must be reset by pushing the red reset button (Figure 9).

-Power pack charging cannot occur if the manual reset circuit breaker next to the fuse block is open.
+Power pack charging cannot occur if this circuit breaker is open.